 Colour: No fixed colours (British Poultry Standard).

-Useful to Know: Once used for cock-fighting, they have a desire to fight even from an early age which requires careful management of stock.
+Useful to Know: Once used for cock-fighting, they have a desire to fight that has been bred into them for over 2000 years.
+Even from an early age, very careful management of stock is required.
 A poor layer but good sitter.
 Not suitable for beginners.

 Photo: Black Red Asil Male.
 Photo courtesy of Rupert Stephenson.

 The Asil (called Aseel in America) comes under the Asian Hard Feather category and is the oldest known breed of game fowl.
 Originating in the South Punjab / Sindh area of Pakistan and India, the Asil is a powerful, muscular bird that was purposefully bred for cock-fighting over a period of more than 2000 years.

 The Asil will fight to the end.
 It was bred to fight using its strength and its own spurs.
 Other game fowl were sometimes equipped with artificial (metal) spurs to inflict the most damage but the spurs on the Asil were often wrapped in tape so the fight became one of endurance, sometimes lasting more than a day.